ULS Outstanding Professional Development Award

 Criteria

-• Implementing innovative or creative professional development ideas or activities that have measurably impacted library users and / or the profession.
+• Implementing innovative or creative professional development ideas or activities that have measurably impacted academic library users and / or the profession.

-• Active participation in special projects, efforts or initiatives related to providing professional development opportunities that have measurably impacted library users and / or the profession.
+• Active participation in special projects, efforts or initiatives related to providing professional development opportunities that have measurably impacted academic library users and / or the profession.

 Submissions

-Submissions are not currently being accepted.
+Submissions are currently being accepted through December 12, 2025.

-• A full and clear description in two (2) pages or less of the nominee(s)' work as it pertains to the development and provision of high quality continuing education opportunities for librarians
+• A full and clear description in two (2) pages or less of the nominee(s)' work

-• If applicable, a list of publications or research conducted by the candidate(s), with an explanation of how the research pertains to providing high quality professional development activities for librarians.
+• If applicable, a list of publications or research conducted by the

 Previous Recipients